Media in Gujarati language: 1822—1915

 The Gujarat Vernacular Society of Ahmedabad, founded by British Magistrate Alexander Kinloch Forbes, started Vartaman in 1849.
 The society also published Budhvar weekly and Buddhiprakash magazine.
-Due to efforts of Forbes, Surat Samachar, a biweekly, was introduced in Surat in 1850 which run for short period.
+Due to the efforts of Forbes, Surat Samachar, a biweekly, was introduced in Surat in 1850, which ran for a short period.
 Dinshaw Ardeshir Talyarkhan started Gujarat Darpan in 1863 as a biweekly.
 It was merged with Gujaratmitra in 1894 and was renamed Gujaratmitra Gujarat Darpan.

-Several journal during those times were dedicated to social reform.
+Several journals during those times were dedicated to social reform.
 Parhejhgar of Surat was devoted to prohibition.
 Lallubhai Raichand launched Shamasher Bahadur in Ahmedabad in 1854.
-Social reformer Dadabhai Navroji introduced Rast Goftar (The Truth Teller) to clarify Zoroastrian concepts in 1854 which published until 1921.
+Social reformer Dadabhai Navroji introduced Rast Goftar (The Truth Teller) to clarify Zoroastrian concepts in 1854, which was published until 1921.
 Narmad launched Dandiyo in 1864 which was inspired by The Spectator.
-It run until 1869 and merged with Sunday Review in 1870.
+It ran until 1869 and merged with Sunday Review in 1870.
 Karsandas Mulji started Satyaprakash in 1855 in Bombay.

 The first daily published in Gujarat was Hitechchhu.
-It was launched a biweekly in 1861 and later became daily in 1873.
+It was launched biweekly in 1861 and later became daily in 1873.
 Prajabandhu was introduced in 1895.
 A weekly from Kheda, Kheda Vartman was started in 1861 and completed its centenary.
-An evening newspaper Sanj Varman of Bombay was introduced in 1902 which published until 1950.
+An evening newspaper Sanj Varman of Bombay was introduced in 1902 and published until 1950.
 Doot, a Gujarati Catholic monthly, was launched from Bombay.